Site | Region

 It similarly benefits from soil profiles, like the famed Terra Rossa, and climate, like the Bonney Upwelling phenomenon cooling nights during summer periods.
-And then, Wrattonbully is a step up in elevation across gentle sloping ranges with great variation of aspect among its vineyards, and slightly warmer daytime average temperatures.
+And then, Wrattonbully is a step up in elevation across gentle sloping ranges with greater variation of aspect among its vineyards, and slightly warmer daytime average temperatures.

-Terrior underpins our site.
+Terrior underpins our wines.

 With its climatic factors like diurnal temperature swings and coolness during the ripening period, combined with its unique physical presence like soils and aspect, the vineyard is suited to producing Right-Bank and Left-Bank varieties at their best.

 Merlot | “Right Bank”

 Within the estate lie exceptional parcels of merlot.
 It was established without compromise and every decision by the owners was with a deliberate long term vision to produce extraordinary merlot.

 Soils profiles are classic terra rossa over limestone and iron rich loam over a clay and limestone base.

 The parcel has an elevated rocky sloping rise, surveyed as among the highest in elevation in the region at 110m above sea level, with an aspect perfectly suited to creating a superior Autralian merlot.

 The elements of elevation, multiple clones and soil profiles allow for microclimates within the one site.